|James Dellet of Claiborne, Ala.|

 Feb.
 18, 1916 – A fiddlers convention was scheduled to be held at the Conecuh County Courthouse in Evergreen, Ala. on this night.
 All fiddlers were invited, and suitable prizes were to be offered.
 Admission was 25 cents for adults and 10 cents for children with the proceeds to go to the Orphans Home.

 Feb.
-18, 1922 – S.A.
-Lowrey, a 72-year-old former teacher and superintendent of education, died at his home near Bay Minette, Ala.
-A native of Conecuh County, his remains were conveyed to Puryearville church near Burnt Corn for burial.
+18, 1922 – Samuel Anthony Lowrey, a 72-year-old former teacher and superintendent of education, died at his home near Bay Minette, Ala.
+A native of Conecuh County, who was born on July 2, 1850, his remains were conveyed to Puryearville church near Burnt Corn for burial.

 Feb.
 18, 1925 – Poet Jack Gilbert was born in Pittsburg, Pa.